x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/allow-anonymous-relay.md

 ms.author: chrisda
 author: chrisda
 manager: serdars
-ms.date: 6/8/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.assetid: 5b675b4e-3a33-4191-91ce-44e1c0923517
-description: "Summary: Learn how to configure anonymous relay in Exchange 2016."
+description: "Summary: Learn how to configure anonymous relay in Exchange Server."
 ---

 # Allow anonymous relay on Exchange servers

- **Summary**: Learn how to configure anonymous relay in Exchange 2016.
+ **Summary**: Learn how to configure anonymous relay in Exchange 2016 and Exchange 2019.

  *Open relay* is a very bad thing for messaging servers on the Internet.
 Messaging servers that are accidentally or intentionally configured as open relays allow mail from any source to be transparently re-routed through the open relay server.
 This behavior masks the original source of the messages, and makes it look like the mail originated from the open relay server.
 Open relay servers are eagerly sought out and used by spammers, so you never want your messaging servers to be configured for open relay.

 On the other hand, *anonymous relay* is a common requirement for many businesses that have internal web servers, database servers, monitoring applications, or other network devices that generate email messages, but are incapable of actually sending those messages.

-In Exchange Server 2016, you can create a dedicated Receive connector in the Front End Transport service on a Mailbox server that allows anonymous relay from a specific list of internal network hosts.
+In Exchange Server, you can create a dedicated Receive connector in the Front End Transport service on a Mailbox server that allows anonymous relay from a specific list of internal network hosts.
 Here are some key considerations for the anonymous relay Receive connector:

 - You need to create a dedicated Receive connector to specify the network hosts that are allowed to anonymously relay messages, so you can exclude anyone or anything else from using the connector.
 Don't attempt to add anonymous relay capability to the default Receive connectors that are created by Exchange.
 Restricting access to the Receive connector is critical, because you don't want to configure the server as an open relay.

 - You need to create the dedicated Receive connector in the Front End Transport service, not in the Transport service.
-In Exchange 2016, the Front End Transport service and the Transport service are always located together on Mailbox servers.
+In Exchange Server, the Front End Transport service and the Transport service are always located together on Mailbox servers.
 The Front End Transport service has a default Receive connector named Default Frontend _\<ServerName\>_ that's configured to listen for inbound SMTP connections from any source on TCP port 25.
 You can create another Receive connector in the Front End Transport service that also listens for incoming SMTP connections on TCP port 25, but you need to specify the IP addresses that are allowed to use the connector.
 The dedicated Receive connector will always be used for incoming connections from those specific network hosts (the Receive connector that's configured with the most specific match to the connecting server's IP address wins).

     In contrast, the Transport service has a Default receive connector named Default _\<ServerName\>_ that's also configured to listed for inbound SMTP connections from any source, but this connector listens on TCP port 2525 so that it doesn't conflict with the Receive connector in the Front End Transport service.
 Furthermore, only other transport services and Exchange servers in your organization are expected to use this Receive connector, so the authentication and encryption methods are set accordingly.